Low Home Appraisals And Solutions For Home Buyers And Sellers

 - Cancel the real estate purchase contract

-- Go back to the negotiation table and see if sellers will lower purchase price
+- Go back to the negotiation table and see if sellers will lower the purchase price

 - Buyers and sellers can meet in the middle